 The virus is resistant to heat and cold and has been shown to survive for more than 15 years when frozen.
 However, infectivity is lost in albumin and serum after heating for 10 hours at 60°C or 20 minutes at 90°C, respectively.
-When dry heat is used, HBV is destroyed after one hour at 160°C [22].
+When dry heat is used, HBV is destroyed after one hour at 160°C [27].

 Prior to the availability of hepatitis B immunization, 75,000 to 160,000 new cases of hepatitis B were acquired in the Unites States each year, with the highest incidence of new HBV cases being among persons 20 to 39 years of age.
 The rate of new HBV infections declined between 1990 and 2014, following the recommendation for routine vaccination of children.
-According to the CDC, only 2,157 cases of acute hepatitis B were reported in the United States during 2020, an incidence rate of 0.7 cases per 100,000 population.
-After adjusting for underascertainment and under-reporting, an estimated 14,000 cases of acute hepatitis B infection occurred in 2018 [23].
-The incidence of new cases is lowest among persons 18 years of age and younger, most likely due to widespread immunization of children in the United States [100].
-The exact timing of vaccination for infants differs slightly depending on the infant's birth weight, maternal HBsAg status, and the vaccine used.
-Often, the first dose of vaccine is administered in an infant's first two days after birth [101].
+According to the CDC, only 3,322 cases of acute hepatitis B were reported in the United States during 2018, an incidence rate of 1.0 cases per 100,000 population.
+After adjusting for underascertainment and under-reporting, an estimated 21,600 cases of acute hepatitis B infection occurred in 2018 [12].

 The natural history of HBV infection is variable and in large part dependent on age at onset.
-In general, 6% to 10% of persons newly infected will progress to a state of chronic persistent infection [24].
+In general, 6% to 10% of persons newly infected will progress to a state of chronic persistent infection [29].
 The rate of progression to chronic disease is highest in infants (90%) and children (25% to 50%), with only 5% of adults becoming chronically infected.
-An estimated 580,000 to 1.17 million people were living with chronic HBV infection in the United States in 2018, with approximately two-thirds of these persons unaware of their infection [102].
-Foreign-born people account for 69% of the U.S. population living with chronic HBV infection.
-There were an estimated 1,752 HBV-related deaths in 2020, which corresponds to an age-adjusted death rate of 0.45 cases per 100,000 population [23].
-HBV hepatitis is the leading cause of liver failure leading to transplantation in the world [25].
+Approximately 862,000 persons were living with chronic HBV infection in the United States in 2016.
+Worldwide, approximately 257 million people had chronic hepatitis B infection in 2015, and there were an estimated 887,000 HBV-related deaths annually [12].
+HBV hepatitis is the leading cause of liver failure leading to transplantation in the world [12; 31].

 HBV is a bloodborne pathogen that is typically acquired parenterally, perinatally, or through sexual interaction.
-As with HIV infection, sexual contact and use of contaminated needles for drug injection are the primary risk factors for HBV [26].
-However,

-HBV is considered 50 to 100 times more infectious than HIV, requiring a much smaller inoculum for transmission.
+As with HIV infection, sexual contact and use of contaminated needles for drug injection are the primary risk factors for HBV [7].
+However, HBV is considered 50 to 100 times more infectious than HIV, requiring a much smaller inoculum for transmission.
 Thus, a needlestick injury from a source patient who is coinfected with both HBV and HIV is more likely to transmit HBV, even when the needle is solid (e.g., a suture needle) and even when blood is not visible.
 Because HBV does not transfer across the placenta, perinatal transmission occurs when an infant is exposed to the blood of an infected mother at the time of delivery.
 Parenteral exposures include occupational exposure of healthcare workers (1%), use of injected drugs (15%), tattoos, ear and body piercing, acupuncture, and blood transfusions received prior to 1980.
-Rare cases of transfusionassociated HBV continue to occur, indicating that the virus was present in the blood but with antigen levels below the level of laboratory detection [22].
+Rare cases of transfusionassociated HBV continue to occur, indicating that the virus was present in the blood but with antigen levels below the level of laboratory detection [27].